 The 100 Day Project (2019): Kawaii Doodle Page A Day

-Beyond just challenging myself to do something for 100 days, I want to push my “meticulous” self to be more loose and to draw these doodles without a sketching first.
+Beyond just challenging myself to do a creative task for 100 days, I wanted to push my “meticulous” self to be more loose and to draw without much planning and sketching.

 Day 1 – April 2, 2019: Doodle Nature

 Today I did a page of “Nature” doodles.
 Which one is your favourite?
 Mine are the chestnuts and the acorn.

 OMG!!
 Today was excruciating!
 The drawing came together at the end, but the whole time my mind was SCREAMING at me, “Are you sure this goes there?!!
 What if it doesn’t work?”

 I just had to close my ears to it and press on.

 These doodle pages are supposed to take me 15 minutes to do.
 But today it took me a full hour.
 For this just one page.
 I didn’t do drafts or many versions.
 This is it – this is the page that took me 1 hour.

 Ok… just take it one day at a time, right? 😀

 Day 2 – April 3, 2019: Doodle Flowers